-The Lost Child: Family Member Name Each of the above dysfunctional family roles manifests through action.
+Each of the above dysfunctional family roles manifests through action.
 The Lost Child stands apart, in that we characterize this role primarily by inaction.
-Those who fit into this role try hard not to rock the boat They may never mention the Dependent's behavior, perhaps even going out of their way to avoid family discussions about it.
+Those who fit into this role try hard not to rock the boat.
+They may never mention the Dependent's behavior, perhaps even going out of their way to avoid family discussions about it.
 Introverted and inconspicuous, the Lost Child may take this role by choice.
 Many times, however, the Lost Child is as their title implies-someone whose needs were simply neglected.

 Since we characterize the Lost Child by their neglected needs, they may easily fit into many of the other dysfunctional family roles.
 A Lost Child who gets fed up and angry with their role may wear the mask of Problem Child for a day, simply to take the spotlight for a short period of time.
-The Hero may identify a the Lost Child if they feel the rest of the family does not acknowledge their achievements.
+The Hero may identify as the Lost Child if they feel the rest of the family does not acknowledge their achievements.
 Sometimes the Lost Child plays the role of Scapegoat, disappearing from the family's radar until they become entangled in a family dispute against their will.
 Usually, however, the Lost Child simply stays out of the way.
 In a dysfunctional household, the Lost Child feels it safer to remain neither seen nor heard.

-Even when the Lost Child assumes their role by choice, they may still resent the family for their neglect Lost Children often grow up feeling ostracized, lonely, and inadequate.
+Even when the Lost Child assumes their role by choice, they may still resent the family for their neglect.
+Lost Children often grow up feeling ostracized, lonely and inadequate.
 They assume their neglect must result from some sort of personal failing.
 That something must be wrong with them, or else they would receive the love they deserve.
-This lack of esteem may lead to dangerous behaviors later, such as self-harm or a tendency to become involved in abusive relationships.
-QUESTION TO CONSIDER: Does this person show signs of resentment?
-Do they seem inactive in the on goings of the family discussions?
+This lack of esteem may lead to dangerous behaviors later on, such as self-harm or a tendency to become involved in abusive relationships.